Last updated: March 1, 2021

 Montana

-Marijuana is legal for medicinal purposes subject to specific limitations including the requirement that a user hold a current “registry identification card” issued by the state of Montana.
+Marijuana is legal for medicinal purposes subject to specific limitations including the requirement that a user holds a current “registry identification card” issued by the state of Montana.
 Both patients and caregivers must register with the state.

 Montana drug testing »